-Mr. Bostick, a director since August 2020, is currently the Chief Executive Officer ("CEO") of Bostick Global Strategies, LLC, a position he has held since July 2016.
-Bostick Global Strategies, LLC provides strategic advisory support in the areas of Engineering, Environmental Sustainability, Human Resources, Biotechnology, Education, Executive Coaching, and Agile Project Management.
-In February 2021, Mr. Bostick was selected by U. S. Senator Jack Reed, Chairman of the Senate Armed Services Committee, to serve as a member of a new commission consisting of eight appointed individuals, tasked with renaming Confederate-named military bases and property.
+Mr. Bostick, a director since August 2020, is currently the Chief Executive Officer ("CEO") of Bostick Global Thomas P. Bostick, Director Age: 66 Strategies, LLC, a position he has held since July 2016.
+Bostick Global Strategies, LLC provides strategic advisory support in the areas of engineering, environmental sustainability, human resources, biotechnology, education, executive coaching, and Agile Project Management.
+In February 2021, Mr. Bostick was selected by U. S. Senator Jack Reed, Chairman of the Senate Armed Services Committee, to serve as a member of the Naming Commission consisting of eight appointed individuals, tasked with renaming Confederate-named military bases and property.
 Mr. Bostick previously served (from November 2017 to February 2020) as the Chief Operating Officer ("COO") and President of Intrexon Bioengineering, a division of Intrexon Corporation (formerly NASDAQ: XON; now NASDAQ: PGEN).
 Intrexon Bioengineering addresses global challenges across food, agriculture, environmental, energy, and industrial fields by advancing biologically engineered solutions to improve sustainability and efficiency.
-As the COO and President of Intrexon Bioengineering, Mr. Bostick oversaw operations across the company's multiple technology divisions and led a major restructuring of Intrexon Corporation.
-Mr. Bostick is a member of the board of HireVue, Inc., a privately-held company specializing in online video interviewing services for employers.
 Since October 2020, Mr. Bostick has served as a board member of CSX Corporation (NASDAQ: CSX), a publicly-held rail transportation company, and since December 2020, as a member of both the Finance Committee and the Governance Committee of CSX Corporation.
-Effective June 1, 2021, Mr. Bostick joined the Fidelity Equity and High Income Fund Board of Trustees, which oversees the high income and certain equity funds sponsored by Fidelity Investments, Inc., a privatelyowned investment management company.
-Effective March 15, 2022, Mr. Bostick became a member of the board of Allonnia, LLC, a privately-held start-up environmental biotech company whose mission is to leverage the power of biotechnology and engineered systems to create transformative solutions for a waste-and pollution-free world.
-In addition to Mr. Bostick's service on the boards of for-profit companies, he has since November 2016 also served on the board of American Corporate Partners, a 501(c)(3) nonprofit organization dedicated to assisting U.S. veterans in their transition from the armed services to the civilian workforce.
+Since June 2021, Mr. Bostick has served on the Board of Trustees of Fidelity Equity and High Income Funds overseeing equity funds and high yield funds sponsored by Fidelity Investments, Inc., a privately-owned investment management company.
+Mr. Bostick continues to serve as a board member for several other privately-held and nonprofit organizations.
 Mr. Bostick was named as one of 2021's Most Influential Black Corporate Directors by Savoy Magazine, a national publication that showcases and drives positive dialogue about Black culture.